Otus-DevOps-2023-03/malkops_infra/README.md

 ### terraform-1

-I see there a little problem, that if we want to add just one more instance, we have to copy whole banch of code.
+I see there a little problem, that if we want to add just one more instance, we have to copy a whole bunch of code.

-So in this practice I added HTTP-loadbalancer and two instance as a terraform code.
+So, in this practice, I implement HTTP-loadbalancer and two instances as a terraform code.

+In addition, you can switch between HTTP-loadbalancer and network loadbalancer by renaming `alb.tb_1` and `lb.tf` files.
+You also have to comment/uncomment particular output in `output.tf`.

-Two instance implemented by `count` attribute, which you can pass with variable `replicas`.
+Two instances are implemented by the `count` attribute, which you can pass with variable `replicas`.

-In fact using of loadbalancing I don't needed public IP for my VMs.
+In fact, by using loadbalancing, I still need public IP for provisioners (and I don't like it).